fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 ### Proper insertion of notes

-Incidentally, note insertion should work as in [section 4](/section4), i.e. note creation will only succeed if a valid token accompanies the request for creation.
-The note is stored in the list of notes created by the user identified by the token:
+Let's change the note insertion by making it work the same as in [section 4](/section4), i.e. the creation of a note can only be successful if the request corresponding to the creation is accompanied by a valid token on login.
+The note is stored in the list of noted created by the user identified by the token:

 ```js
 // highlight-start